INTI-CMNB-FPGA/fpga_helpers/doc/userguide_en.md

 ## options.tcl

-Here is a complete, self-documented example:
+Here, a self-documented example is provided:

 ```
 # For Synthesis ###############################################################